 Playground equipment is for the students' use only during school hours under teacher supervision.
-Please do not allow your children to play on the equipment without a teacher present.

 Sunsmart

 The school implements the Cancer Council's recommendations including developing positive attitudes towards skin protection, lifestyle practices which can help reduce the incidence of skin cancer and taking personal responsibility for decision-making about skin protection.
 The school expects students to wear the broadbrim hat all year round.
 Students who do not have their hat will be required to play under the covered outdoor learning area (COLA).